RISCV-MYTH-WORKSHOP/riscv_myth_workshop_dec20-karthikvnit/README.md

 # A MICRO ARCHITECTURE TO IMPLEMENT RV32I Instruction set

+RISC-V is a free and open ISA enabling a new era of processor innovation through open standard collaboration.

 Summary:
 The complete implementation of sequential calculator has been done and also the  pipelining has been implemented on it